react-native-google-signin/docs/docs/setting-up/expo.md

 ## Rebuild the app

 Then run the following to generate the native project directories.
-Run this command every time you add or update any dependency with native code.

 ```sh
 npx expo prebuild --clean